-Yet the influence of Islam in America has been limited mostly to Moslem immigrants and their descendants and to blacks, many of whose ancestors worshipped Allah in Africa.
+Islam is the world's most popular religion, but Islam in America has been limited mostly to Moslem immigrants and their descendants and to blacks, many of whose ancestors worshipped Allah in Africa before they were converted to Christianity as slaves.
 Through its 1,400-year history, Islam has appealed chiefly to the enslaved and the downtrodden.